codeep/Angular4-Node-Mongo-Starter/README.md

 # Node - Mongo - Angular4 Starter

 #### The project structure gives you a great opportunity to scale your application.
-Adding and maintaining API endpoints will be much faster.
+Adding and maintaining API endpoints is easy and very fast.
 The structure is ideal for development process.
-For production mode, only one server is required which is more affordable and convenient.
+#### For production mode, only one server is required which is more affordable and convenient.

 ## Development server
 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.